base-org/pessimism/docs/etl.md

 * Route invariant inputs between the ETL and Risk Engine
 * Understand when pipeline collisions between `PIDs` occur

 Pipeline UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
-This is done to ensure uniqueness of each component instance while also ensuring collision based properties so that overlaping components can be deduplicated when viable.
+This is done to ensure uniqueness of each component instance while also ensuring collision based properties so that overlapping components can be deduplicated when viable.

 A `PipelinePID` is encoded using the following 9 byte array sequence:
 ```